 - 1/4 inch elastic (enough to go around both biceps)

 - poofy sleeve pattern piece (or you can just freehand one like I did)

-STEP by STEP Instructions for making a Cinderella Shirt
+Sewing Directions for making a DIY Cinderella Shirt for Adults

 - To make your own Cinderella top first start by cutting out your sleeve pieces.
 Either use a pattern or freehand one.
 You can see the basic sleeve shape in the picture above.
 Since it’s poofy it doesn’t have to be exact.
 If you have a sleeve pattern you can make it poofy just by lengthening the piece so the rounded part is extra long.
 If you look at my piece above each box on my table is 1 square inch.